By Nat Charatan

 4) It’s not rare for an item to qualify for two different Chapter 98 numbers.
 Let’s say a Grandma Moses painting was being returned from France after being exhibited at the Louvre.
 The importer can choose 9801.00.10 or 9801.00.60 or 9701.00.00.

-5) As long as the importer can prove the Chapter 98 number he’s claiming, case closed.
-It doesn’t matter if there’s Chapter 1-97 number or a Chapter 98 that is more specific.
+5) As long as the importer can prove the Chapter 98 number he’s claiming, the case is closed.
+It doesn’t matter if there’s a Chapter 1-97 number or a Chapter 98 that is more specific.

 6) Applicable CBP personnel (e.g. import specialists) can waive the required documentation listed in the Customs Regulations.
 However, the importer has no recourse (other than supplying the documentation) if they choose not to do so.